 Insomnia affects roughly 30% of the general population.
 If you regularly have trouble falling asleep or staying asleep, you desperately understand how poor sleep affects how you feel, your moods, your relationships, and your job.
 If you live in the Keller, Texas, area, consult Buffington Family Medicine and Dr. Ryan A. Buffington for solutions.
 He has the experience needed for addressing the physical and psychological causes for your sleeplessness.
-Call the office or use the online booking agent to make an appointment to discuss your insomnia today.
+Call the office to make an appointment to discuss your insomnia today.

 Everyone has periods of troubled sleeping due to temporary stress or an illness, such as a cold.
 But if you have chronic insomnia, you have disrupted sleep that occurs at least three nights per week and lasts for a minimum of three months.